Typhoon Mawar flips cars, cuts power on Guam as scope of damage emerges in US Pacific territory

 The military said it moved its ships out to sea as a standard precaution.
 It sent its aircraft off the island or placed them in protective hangars.
 Any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.

 Brumfield reported from Washington.
-AP Science Writer Seth Borenstein and Associated Press writers Lolita C. Baldor in Washington, Jennifer Sinco Kelleher and Audrey McAvoy in Honolulu, and Stefanie Dazio in Los Angeles contributed.
+AP Science Writer Seth Borenstein in Kensington, Maryland, and Associated Press writers Lolita C. Baldor in Washington, Jennifer Sinco Kelleher and Audrey McAvoy in Honolulu, Mark Thiessen in Anchorage, Alaska, and Stefanie Dazio in Los Angeles contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.